bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 To find the specific OAuth scopes your requests require, consult the root API reference pages for the families of endpoints you plan to use.
 For example, see the [OAuth scopes for the Email Templates endpoints](/api-reference/store-management/email-templates).
 We also maintain a [list of all our OAuth scopes](/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes).

-The following tabs presadzfasdfs
+### X-Auth-Token authentication examples

-### X-Auth-Token authentication example requests
+The following tabs contain examples of how to authenticate requests by passing an access token to the `X-Auth-Token` header.

 <!--
 type: tab